jayani1234/EXPERIMENTING/README.md

 # EXPERIMENTING
-Hi all, This is to test git and explore git
+Hi all, This is to test git and explore git.
+Will share all the commands and shortcuts for git from nowon.